How Accurately Can a Gaussian Approximate Stochastic Approximation Iterates?: Introduction

+\textbf{Quantifying Normality for SA:} We first recursively define a sequence of covariance matrix which characterize the finite-time behavior of rescaled SA more precisely than the asymptotic covariance.
+Furthermore, we show that this sequence converges to the asymptotic covariance in the limit.
+We leverage this sequence of covariance to construct a Gaussian approximation for the non-asymptotic distribution and establish a $\tilde{\mathcal{O}}(\sqrt{\alpha_k})$ (where $\tilde{\mathcal{O}}(\cdot)$ contains polynomial log factors) convergence rate under Wasserstein-1 distance.
+We obtain this result by decomposing the analysis into two components: an error dynamics between the rescaled iterate and DOUG and the distributional convergence of DOUG itself.
+We provide a matching lower bounds for our results confirming their sharpness.
+Finally, we empirically validate the tightness of our theoretical bounds and distributional approximation across various step-size schedules via numerical simulations.
-Now, we outline our main contributions in this work: \begin{enumerate} \item \textbf{Finite-time analysis of the DOUG via Stein’s method:} We establish a $\tilde{\mathcal{O}}(\sqrt{\alpha_k})$ (where $\tilde{\mathcal{O}}(\cdot)$ contains polynomial log factors) rate of convergence in Wasserstein-1 distance for DOUG where $M_k$ only has additive i.i.d. noise.
-We obtain these results using the Stein's method for normal approximation \cite{stein1972bound} which was developed to establish the rate of convergence in the classical central limit theorem (CLT).
-Unlike the CLT setting, we have matrix weighted sum of the i.i.d. random variables, and so, we adapt the Stein's proof machinery to handle these weighted sums.

-\item \textbf{DOUG with multiplicative noise:} To eventually handle the general noise in SA, we then study DOUG with both multiplicative martingale difference and additive i.i.d. components.
-We again establish a $\tilde{\mathcal{O}}(\sqrt{\alpha_k})$ convergence rate in Wasserstein-1 distance to the limiting Gaussian.
-We obtain this by constructing a careful coupling between the general DOUG and DOUG with purely additive noise, and showing that the error terms are higher order.
+\textbf{Finite-time analysis of the DOUG via Stein’s method:} We obtain the aforementioned results by studying the distributional convergence of DOUG \eqref{eq:z_k} to the time-varying Gaussian.
+We first analyze DOUG with $M_k$ that only has additive i.i.d. component and establish a $\tilde{\mathcal{O}}(\sqrt{\alpha_k})$ rate of convergence in Wasserstein-1 distance by using Stein's method for normal approximation \cite{stein1972bound}.
+This method was developed to establish the convergence rate in the classical central limit theorem (CLT).
+Unlike CLT, we have matrix weighted sum of the i.i.d. random variables, and so, we adapt the Stein's proof machinery to handle these weighted sums.
+To eventually handle the general noise case which consists of the multiplicative martingale difference, we construct a careful coupling between the general DOUG and DOUG with purely additive noise, and show that the error terms are higher order.
+Finally, we establish matching lower bounds demonstrating that this convergence rate is indeed sharp.

-\item \textbf{Quantifying Normality for SA:} Building upon the results for DOUG, we establish the rate of convergence to normality for rescaled SA.
-Specifically, for a sufficiently smooth operator $F(\cdot)$, we obtain an $\tilde{\mathcal{O}}(\sqrt{\alpha_k})$ rate.
-We obtain this result by decomposing the the analysis for the distributional convergence of SA into two components: an error dynamics between the rescaled iterate and DOUG and the distributional convergence of DOUG itself.
-We again construct a careful coupling to upper bound the error.